iumiCash/iumiCash.github.io/docs/requests.md

 In order to retrieve, submit, update or delete data, a REST API request is created.
-A typical REST API request includes HTTP methods (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`), the URL to the API service, the URI with query parameters.
+A typical REST API request includes HTTP methods (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`), the URL to the API service and the URI with query parameters.
 A REST API request may include one or more HTTP request headers.

 Optionally, `GET` calls may include query parameters to filter, limit the size of, and sort the data in the responses.